TriskaYT/isupervisedprofiles-profile-database/README.md

 You should be redirected to the settings.
 One you are here, download the profile like a normal profile download.

-iSUpervisedProfiles • Made with 💖 by Triska.
+iSupervisedProfiles • Made with 💖 by Triska.